-H-1B: “Specialty Occupation” visas, usually requiring a bachelor’s degree or equivalent.
-H-1B visas are typically granted for a 3-year period, with one renewal possible.
-Companies use H-1B visas to hire professional workers for positions they are unable to fill with United States workers.
-We assist our clients in complying with USCIS regulations for H-1B visas, including advertising and posting the position, documenting and justifying the specialty nature of the position, determining the proper position description and required wage, and preparing and submitting the labor condition application (LCA) and USCIS petition.
+- H-1B: Companies use H-1B "Specialty Occupation" visas to hire professionals for professional positions they are unable to fill with U.S. workers.
+We assist our clients in complying with USCIS regulations, including advertising and posting the position, documenting and justifying the specialty nature of the position, determining the job description and required wage, and preparing and submitting the labor condition application (LCA) and USCIS petition.

-L-1: “International Transfer” business visa used by a company to transfer an employee from overseas to a position in the United States.
-The positions involved must have been managerial/executive (L-1A) or specialized knowledge capacity (L-1B).
-Our attorneys help clients demonstrate the qualifying previous employment, the acceptable nature of the new position, the appropriate corporate structure, and the admissibility of the employee.
+- L-1: A company can use an "International Transfer" business visa to transfer an employee from overseas to a position in the United States.
+The position must be managerial/executive (L-1A) or require specialized knowledge (L-1B).
+Our attorney and his team help clients qualify the previous employment, the nature of the new position and the admissibility of the employee.

-PERM: “PERM” is the name used for the current process of applying for lawful permanent residency (LPR, or “green card”) status in the United States based on employment.
-In some cases, the potential employee is already in a valid non-immigrant status in the United States, and seeks to make his situation permanent.
-In other cases, the individual has not yet entered the United States, but wants to live in the United States permanently.
-Our business visa attorneys represent businesses in navigating the complex PERM requirements for recruiting, advertising, posting, and justifying the position to USCIS.
+- PERM: Businesses may find a potential employee who is either overseas or already in the United States on a valid nonimmigrant visa but wants to live in the United States permanently.
+Our business visa attorney and his team represent businesses in navigating the complex PERM requirements for recruiting, advertising, posting and justifying the position to USCIS.

-EB-5: “Employment Creation” visas are available to individuals who are willing to invest a substantial sum of money (at least $500,000.00) in certain United States commercial enterprises that create or preserve a specified number of jobs.
-When granted, LPR status under EB-5 is conditional for two years, and must be reviewed at the end of that period to insure that the goals of the program are being met.
-Our attorneys can represent clients in every step of this process, including identifying appropriate investments, preparing and filing immigrant visa petitions, and requesting removal of conditions.
+- EB-5: "Employment Creation" visas are available to individuals who can invest a substantial sum (at least $500,000) in a U.S. commercial enterprise to create or preserve a specified number of jobs.
+This level of investment allows the investor and his or her immediate family to receive LPR ("green card") status that is conditional for two years.
+The green card becomes permanent when the investor proves that he or she has met the requirements of the program.
+Our attorney and his team represent clients through every step of this process, including identifying appropriate investments, preparing and filing immigrant visa petitions, and requesting removal of conditions.